pdcgomes/XCActionBar/README.md

 * the snippet will only show up on the list if it contains at least one `<# Token #>` (otherwise we wouldn't know what would be the prefix/suffix)
 * the **first** `<# Token #>` is replaced by the selected block of text

 Similarly, you use `XCSurroundWithTextSnippetAction` to perform the same action as above, with the difference that it uses a text snippet from the pasteboard, meaning you can do ad-hoc surround operations without having to create a new snippet.
+You can also apply the substitution per-selected line by using `XCSurroundLineWithTextSnippetAction`.

 Just type `surr` in the action bar to get a list of all available actions.